-After crossing Park Drive, the trail winds thru a mature hardwood forest, and then climbs to the southern end of the Stone Lake Esker.
-Along the esker there is an eagles nest lookout and trail kiosk.
-After a quarter mile the trail turns off the esker for a steep decent to a small creek that is spanned by Blomberg Bridge.
+After the kiosk, the trail follows a steep decent to Esker Creek, which flows from Hultman Lake to Stone Lake.
+The trail follows Esker Creek to Blomberg Bridge.
 This 33 foot trestle bridge was constructed in 1904 by the Wisconsin Bridge and Steel Company.
 Until 1970 it served as a highway bridge in the town of Rib Lake.
-The Blomberg families were instrumental in reassembling the bridge at this site in 1986.
+The Blomberg families were instrumental in reassembling the bridge at this site in 1986 to cross Esker Creek.

 North of Blomberg Bridge there are two quick curves with gentle hills followed by a straight stretch that leads to a private road crossing and Mile Post #5.

 Email us at firstname.lastname@example.org with questions or comments.